A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Memory induced modulation of the effect of a time dependent external force field

 Now one may discourse on the following points in order.
 First, comparing Eq.(\ref{eq84a}) with Eq.(\ref{eqel84-2}), we find that the coefficient of $\left[{\bf {u}}\times\nabla_{{\bf {u}}}P\right]_{z}$ is time-dependent in both equations.
 Then it is apparent in Eq.(\ref{eq84a}) that the time-independent magnetic field behaves effectively as a time-dependent one in the presence of a non-Markovian thermal bath.

 Then one may expect the frictional memory kernel induced electric field from the time-independent magnetic field in the phase space description.
 In this occurrence, we would look at Eq.(\ref{eqel84-2}).
-The term, $\frac{\dot{B_t} }{2}\left[{\bf {x}}\times\nabla_{{\bf {u}}}P\right]_{z}$ in the above equation is due to the induced electric field from the time-dependent magnetic field.
+The term, $\frac{\dot{B_t} }{2}\left[{\bf {x}}\times\nabla_{{\bf {u}}}P\right]_{z}$ in this equation is due to the induced electric field from the time-dependent magnetic field.
 Then one may identify the term, with the coefficient $H_4\left[{\bf {x}}\times\nabla_{{\bf {u}}}P\right]_{z}$ in Eq. (\ref{eq84a}) as the memory-induced electric field from the time-independent magnetic field.
-Here the conservative force field from the harmonic potential has an important role since, in the absence, the induced electric field may not emerge as justified in Eq.(\ref{eq63}).
+Here the conservative force field from the harmonic potential has an important role since, in the absence, the induced electric field may not emerge as justified in Eq.(23) in Ref.\cite{arxiv}.
 Second, analogizing among the Fokker-Planck Eqs.(\ref{eq63}, \ref{eq84-1},\ref{eqel84-1}), one may interpret that the drift term, $H_{4}(t) \left[{\bf {q}}\times\nabla_{{\bf {u}}}P\right]_{z}$ in Eq.(\ref{eq84-1}) is due to the modulation of the effect of the time-dependent external force field by the memory induced electric field.
-Thus, the second term in the right hand side exhibits how the exffect can be modulated by frictional memory kernel, conservative force, constant magnetic field and induced electric field.
-Finally, the induced electric field may imply to appear the cross correlations, $< xu_y>$ and $< yu_x >$, respectively.
-The term, $H_{5}(t)\left[\nabla_{{\bf {x}}}\times\nabla_{{\bf {u}}}P\right]_{z}$ in Eqs.(\ref{eq84-1}-\ref{eq84a}) is a signature of these kind of special cross correlations due to the memory effect in the presence of magnetic field induced velocity-dependent coupling and harmonic force as suggested by the matrix element, $A_4$ in matrix, $\boldsymbol{\mathcal{A}}^{\prime}$ in Eq.(\ref{eq78a}).
+Thus, the second term in the right hand side of this equation exhibits how the exffect can be modulated by frictional memory kernel, conservative force, constant magnetic field and induced electric field.
+Finally, the terms with $H_{5}(t)$ and $H_{7}(t)$ in Eq.(\ref{eq84-1}) imply that how the diffusion can be modulated by the electric field due to the non Markovian dyamics.
 These are important benefits of the derivation of the Fokker-Planck equation.
 The induced electric field and related effects may be overlooked from the Langevin equations of motion.
 Even the existence of these quantities may be identified with the help of the distribution function.
 Still, the lengthy expression of the PFE equation implies that the identification can not determine the effects' contribution to the probability flux quantitatively.
 According to the famous assertion of van Kampen \cite{van}, the identification of the induced electric field demands to re-investigate the barrier crossing dynamics \cite{abdoli,alen,alen1,shra,shraphys,barri} and others \cite{baurapre,jayann}, where it was considered that a charged Brownian particle is coupled to a Markovian thermal bath in the presence of magnetic field and conservative force.